Cades Cove is one of the true wonders of the Smoky Mountains.

 Rex’s daughters, a couple of whom I knew in high school and college, were the last generation of the family to be raised in the Cove.

 There are few people in this world who know that area better than Rex.
 One of the things I asked him was for his favorite view in the Cove.
-He told me about Mollie’s Butt, though he calls it Horseshoe Mountain.
+He told me about Mollie’s Butt.

 You can see it just as you’re entering the loop.